-Negative economic impacts from poor infrastructure are already being felt across the Sacramento region.
+Negative economic impacts from poor infrastructure are being felt across the Sacramento region.
 Roadway maintenance costs are a heavy burden in rural areas which account for 48 percent of the road miles in the region, but only 13 percent of the population.
-The lack of maintenance and improvement dollars to keep rural roadways safe and operating efficiently reduces the ability to maintain the economic viability of our rural economies and the region's \$2 billion agricultural economy.
+Lack of maintenance and improvement dollars to keep rural roadways safe and operating efficiently reduces the ability to maintain the economic viability of our rural economies and the region's \$2 billion agricultural economy.

-A 2013 study undertaken by SACOG and the San Joaquin Council of Governments found pervasive use of larger STAA trucks but that "Local STAA routes in the study region are incomplete... and inadequate to support the region's transportation needs."
+A 2013 study undertaken by SACOG and the San Joaquin Council of Governments found pervasive use of larger STAA1 trucks but that "Local STAA routes in the study region are incomplete... and inadequate to support the region's transportation needs."
 Neglecting facility upgrades to meet STAA design standards inhibits STAA truck activity, which is critical to shipping, receiving and business vitality, and further damages roadways not meant for their use.

 In the Sacramento region, more than 25,000 employees use transit to commute to work.
 This is significant because most of the over 90 light rail vehicles belonging to the Sacramento Regional Transit District are reaching 30 years of age.
-With no funding available for replacement or upgrades to safer and more accessible low floor vehicles, the region is in a tough position.
-As the transit vehicles age and deteriorate it contributes to a downward spiral of lower ridership, higher operating costs, reduced fair box recovery, and reduced service that then shifts riders into driving alone.
+Funding is needed for replacement or upgrades to safer and more accessible low floor vehicles, the region is in a tough position.
+Aging and deteriorating transit vehicles contribute to a downward spiral of lower ridership, higher operating costs, reduced fair box recovery, and reduced service shifting riders into driving alone.